sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Some LaTeX kernel commands for general use
+Short desc    : Some LaTeX kernel commands for general use
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : This package exports some utility macros from the LaTeX kernel
+Descript     : This package exports some utility macros from the LaTeX kernel
              : into a separate namespace and also makes them available for
              : other formats such as plain TeX.
 ```